Are Psychedelics Legal in Venezuela?

 Venezuela’s drug laws are quite conservative.
 The country adheres to many bans proposed in international conventions over five decades ago and hasn’t made many modifications in recent years.

 The current drug laws were established in 2010.
-It describes the penalties for production, possession, trafficking, and consumption of illicit substances but doesn’t provide a list of which are banned.
+It describes the penalties for the production, possession, trafficking, and consumption of illicit substances but doesn’t provide a list of which are banned.

 Instead, it refers to lists of substances from the Convention on Psychotropic Substances of 1971, which would make most of the classical psychedelics effectively illegal.